twamp22/twamp-eft-dma-radar/README.md

   - Solana: `GYwdj8NpGG975oNY7s9mTjY92QhLYW7DpJoTjnGwDiQu`

 ## Contact
-- For any inquiries or assistance, feel free to join the [EFT Educational Resources Discord Server](https://discord.gg/jGSnTCekdx).
-Please confine discussion to the [Lone DMA Section](https://discord.com/channels/1218731239599767632/1342207117704036382).
+- For any inquiries or assistance, feel free to join the [EFT Educational Resources Discord Server](https://discord.gg/eG2muvypJN).
+Please confine discussion to the [Lone DMA Discussion Section](https://discord.com/channels/1218731239599767632/1342208470300229754).
-- Report any major outages (after a game update,etc.) by opening an [Issue](https://github.com/Lone83427/lone-eft-dma-radar/issues).
-Please be *as detailed as possible*, don't just say "it's broke".
+- Report any major outages (after a game update,etc.) by opening an Issue.
-  - This is **NOT** for feature requests or suggestions.
-  - Misuse of the Issues category will result in the privilege being revoked for that user.
-  - If misuse is rampant, the ability to open Issues may be disabled for all users.